-b) They exit from the plasma and enter acid secretory canaliculi and stay there, blocking the secretion of acid for a long time;
+b)They exit from the plasma and enter acid secretory canaliculi and stay there, blocking the secretion of acid for a long time;

-c) They irreversibly inhibit the proton pump molecule and hence, acid secretion requires synthesis of new proton pumps;
+c)They irreversibly inhibit the proton pump molecule and hence, acid secretion requires synthesis of new proton pumps;

-d) They are available as enteric coated capsules, from which drug is gradually released.
+d)They are available as enteric coated capsules, from which drug is gradually released.

-2. Drug are used in H. pylori is:
+2. Drug used in H. pylori:

-a) Metronidazole;

-c) Mosapride;

-b) Omeprazole;

-- d) Amoxicillin.
+a) Metronidazole; c) Mosapride; b) Omeprazole; d) Amoxicillin.

-- 3. Which of the following drugs are used for H. pylori treatment?
+3. Which of the following drugs are used for H. pylori treatment?

-- a) Oxytetracycline;

-- b) Bismuth compounds;

-- c) Amoxicillin; d) Omeprazole.
+a)Oxytetracycline; c) Amoxicillin; h) Rismuth compounds: d) Omenrazola b)Bismuth compounds; d) Omeprazole.